 1. Force Spirit

 Notable Users: Qui-Gon Jinn, Yoda, Obi-Wan Kenobi, Anakin Skywalker

 Ironically, what the Sith most crave—eternal life—is available only to Jedi who develop this power, which can't be utilized by dark-siders.
 Qui-Gon Jinn died before fully mastering the ability, only allowing him to return as a voice, but his spirit guided Obi-Wan and Yoda, who perfected the technique.

 Witnessing Obi-Wan's usage, Darth Vader began his own study, and since he returned to the light before death, Anakin Skywalker was revived.
-Not only does the power offer eternal life, its wielders can even interact with their environments, seen when Yoda evoked lightning in The Last Jedi and Obi-Wan took control over Luke's body to battle Darth Vader in an Expanded Universe clash.
+Not only does the power offer eternal life, but its wielders can also even interact with their environments, seen when Yoda evoked lightning in The Last Jedi and Obi-Wan took control over Luke's body to battle Darth Vader in an Expanded Universe clash.

 Advantages of the Light

 In addition to today's Force powers, perhaps the light's biggest strength lies in cooperation, with its followers generally agreeing to unite against common threats.
 Darth Bane once noted that's how the ancient Sith empires kept losing to Jedi; Sith were divided by greed and betrayal while Jedi pooled their abilities into a mighty coalition.

 The light side remains a mysterious entity, with some Force sects believing it actively guides galactic fate while others consider it a passive energy source with no individual will.
 Obi-Wan once noted it partially controls one's actions, but also obeys their commands, an interesting contrast.
 But for now, as we eagerly await more light-sided abilities, vote for your favorite power and I'll see you at our next Star Wars countdown!

 Tim Truzy from U.S.A. on April 21, 2019: